IPdotSetAF/EZButton/README.md

     - Also works with:
         - Pulling
         - Multiplexing
-        - Interupts
+        - Interrupts
         - AnalogReads
         - etc
-- Event Subscibtion : You can subscribe to any of the following events for any button:
+- Event Subscription: You can subscribe to any of the following events for any button:
     - Pressed
     - Released
     - Hold
     - Hold Released
-- Unlimited Buttons/Touches : You can config for as many buttons as you need.
+- Unlimited Buttons/Touches: You can configure as many buttons as you need.
-- Customizability: You can change any of the time tresholds to customize you user experience.
+- Customizability: You can change any of the time thresholds to customize your user experience.
-    - `HoldTreshHold` : The time it takes before the first `HOLD` event is executed after button is held down.
+    - `HoldTreshHold`: The time it takes before the first `HOLD` event is executed after the button is held down.
-    - `HoldInterval` : The Time Interval that corresponds to `HOLD` event being executed repeatedly after the first `HOLD` event was registerd.
+    - `HoldInterval`: The Time Interval that corresponds to the `HOLD` event being executed repeatedly after the first `HOLD` event was registered.
-- Debugging : Easily enable/disable debugging for all button states and events.
+- Debugging: Easily enable/disable debugging for all button states and events.
 - Blackout Time: Disable any event execution for any amount of time.

 ## How To
 ### Installation
 This Library is available in `Arduino Library Repository` and `PIO` and you can install it from:
 - Arduino IDE Library Manager

 ![arduino library manager](image-1.png)

 - PlatformIO Libraries

 ![pltformio library](image.png)

 `ipdotsetaf/EZButton@^2.3.0`
 ### Usage